As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 - Don’t take anything they say personally.
 They are projecting their fears, frustrations and insecurities onto you because they can’t handle their own emotions.
 Remember – it’s not about you, no matter what they say.

 - Practice mindfulness.
 Looking inward via meditation is very helpful when learning not to be reactive.
-Being able to observe where your feelings begin and the T.P’s ends is essential to separating yourself from their energy.
+Being able to observe where your feelings begin and the toxic person’s ends is essential to separating yourself from their energy.
 Meditation is also calming and good self care for your soul.

 - Take care of yourself.
 Keeping boundaries up on a consistent basis is emotionally exhausting.
 Worth it, but exhausting.
 So I suggest being kind to yourself, doing some behavioral activation, and getting as much external support as you can.
 If you can speak with a counselor or trained mental health professional, even better.

-In the end, the ultimate solution against a toxic person is cutting them out.
-The answer is to lift yourself from the situation.
+In the end, the ultimate solution to a toxic living situation is to get away from it.

-These steps are not a fix, rather a coping mechanism to help make your life bearable until you can reach help and safety, I encourage anyone in this situation to speak up to someone they trust, encourage your family to get mentally healthy, alert the authorities if you can do so safely, and/or make plans to escape if the situation warrants.
+These steps are not a fix, rather a coping mechanism to help make your life bearable until you can reach help and safety.
+I encourage anyone in this situation to speak up to someone they trust.
+Alert the authorities if you can do so safely and/or make plans to escape if the situation warrants.

 For me, I wish I had said something, it might have saved us all some trouble and got our family on the path to healing faster.
 But I didn’t know any better and ultimately felt powerless as a child.